Travel medical advice

 Altitude sickness or acute mountain sickness, oxygen saturation.
 Problems with breathing, heart and circulation.

 Vacation – should remain the most beautiful time of the year.
 This makes it all the more important to be prepared, informed and protected.
-It is always enriching for mind, body and soul to break out of our usual environment and give ourselves to travel.
+It is always enriching for mind, body and soul to break out of our usual environment and travel.

-Long-distance travel in particular entices visitors with exciting experiences and is becoming increasingly popular.
-It is therefore all the more important to obtain comprehensive information about the vacation destination before embarking on a trip.
-After all, one meets foreign cultures, encounters exotic plants, gets to know interesting animals and, last but not least, the climate is usually a decisive reason to escape our latitudes.
+Especially Long-distance trips are becoming more and more popular and attract visitors with exciting experiences.
+Therefore it is even more important to obtain extensive informations about the vacation destination before getting on a trip.
+After all, you meets foreign cultures, encounters exotic plants, gets to know interesting animals and, last but not least, the climate is usually a decisive reason to escape our latitudes.

-There are diseases abroad that we are not even aware of here.
-Therefore, any long-distance traveler who has no relevant experience should seek medical advice.
+There are diseases abroad that we are not even aware of.
+Therefore, any long-distance traveler who has no relevant experience yet should seek medical advice in advance.

 In order to make the travel medical consultation as detailed as possible, it is helpful to clarify the following questions in advance in order to simplify the consultation.